Camp for Troubled Girls Guides Oklahoma Girls Toward Healing

 Psychology Today One of the most well-known magazines regarding psychology, Psychology Today has existed for over half a century.
 Their website, though not quite as old, features the print content plus a variety of useful links.
 Always up-to-date on current events, Psychology Today explores the news as it pertains to mental health.

 Wikipedia With over 5 million articles in English alone, Wikipedia needs no introduction: it is, by far, the biggest and best-known encyclopedia in the world.
 Containing articles on virtually every known subject, Wikipedia outlines the history, symptoms, and research of mental illness.
 Although it lacks professional oversight, Wikipedia is an excellent stepping stone for further research.

-Asheville Academy for Girls helps Oklahoma families from cities and towns like Nichols Hills Edmond Goldsby Forest Park Piedmont Jenks Bixby Newcastle Blanchard Dickson
+Asheville Academy helps Oklahoma families from cities and towns like Nichols Hills Edmond Goldsby Forest Park Piedmont Jenks Bixby Newcastle Blanchard Dickson

-Some examples of cities from Oklahoma which may have families who could use Asheville Academy for Girls: Oklahoma City Tulsa Norman Broken Arrow Lawton Edmond Moore Midwest Enid
+Some examples of cities from Oklahoma which may have families who could use Asheville Academy: Oklahoma City Tulsa Norman Broken Arrow Lawton Edmond Moore Midwest Enid

 - The birds and the bees: Talking to Your Daughter About Awkward TopicsFrom a young age, our children begin to ask us: “Why?”
 They question us in order to learn and make sense of the world around them.
 As parents, it is our job to help answer those questions as they come.
 But of course, questions from young children like: “Why do...
 Read more »